UniversalDependencies/docs/_u-feat/Tense.md

 Tense is typically a feature of [verbs](u-pos/VERB).
-It may also occur with other parts of speech ([nouns](u-pos/NOUN), [adjectives](u-pos/ADJ), [adverbs](u-pos/ADV)), depending on whether borderline word forms such as gerunds and participles are classified as verbs or as the other category.
+It may also occur with other parts of speech ([nouns](u-pos/NOUN), [adjectives](u-pos/ADJ), [adverbs](u-pos/ADV)), depending on whether borderline word forms such as participles are classified as verbs or as the other category.

 Tense is a feature that specifies the time when the action took /